Trails of Presqu'ile

 This 1 km loop trail winds through an area that was once part of a farm settled by Thomas and Ezekiel Jobes in 1835.
 This part of their farm remained relatively undisturbed by settlement activity and today contains one of the oldest deciduous woodlots at Presqu'ile.

-A printable interpretive guide introducing visitors to the ecology of the Jobes' forest is available at the trailhead or can be downloaded here, along with other activity pages:
+A printable interpretive trail guide introducing visitors to the ecology of the Jobes' forest is available at the trailhead or can be downloaded here, along with other activity pages:

 Owen Point Trail